 The RHBT participates in WVBTI's West Virginia Money Market Pool, which has been reported at amortized cost.
 The criteria specify that the Pool must transact with its participants at a stable net asset value per share and meet requirements for portfolio maturity, portfolio quality, portfolio diversification, portfolio liquidity, and shadow pricing.
 The WVBTI does not place limitations on or restrictions on participant withdrawals from the Pool, such as redemption notice periods or maximum transaction amounts and any authority to impose liquidity fees or redemption gates.
-Accordingly, as a pool participant, the RHBT measures its investment in this pool at amortized cost that approximates market value of \$58,541 and \$43,447 at June 30, 2021 and 2020, respectively.
+Accordingly, as a pool participant, the RHBT measures its investment in this pool at amortized cost that approximates market value of \$88,780 and \$58,541 at June 30, 2022 and 2021, respectively.
 These deposits are reported as equity position in investment pools.
 Investment income earned is prorated to the RHBT at rates specified by the WVBTI based on the balance of the deposits maintained in relation to the total deposits of all state agencies participating in the pool.
 Such funds are available to the RHBT with overnight notice.
-WVBTI's audited financial statements, including the West Virginia Money Market Pool, are available on its website, wvbti.com.
+WVBTI's audited financial statements, including the West Virginia Money Market Pool, are available on its website, www.wvbti.org.